solo-system/solo-system.github.io/documentation/configuration.md

 worth of recordings are overwritten, and in Autumn, there will be an hour's gap in recordings.
 To avoid this, use a timezone that DOESNT use daylight savings - like GMT rather than BST.

+### Setting the Power mode (SOLO_POWERMODE)

+The powermode controls how much power saving is done by the software on the Solo.
+The only two settings currently are

+* `lowest`: This is the default - it uses the least power (including turning off the HDMI connector, so a monitor connected to that socket will NOT work.

+* `normal`: This performs no special measures to minimize power (including leaving the HDMI/monitor socket operational).